 According to Vacaville Fire Battalion Chief Brian Moore, the section of the roof was brought down by the weight of the pigeon droppings that had accumulated over the years.

-"The center of the roof is open and
+"The center of the roof is open and the pigeons can just go in and out freely," he noted.

 Moore went on to say that there was concern over the structural integrity of the remaining portion of the roof.